bscan/AdventOfCodeSlackSlash/README.md

 # Advent of Code Leaderboard Slash Command

 This repository contains the code for a script that will run a Slash Command for a Private Advent of Code Leaderboard on Slack.
-This repo is a fork from tomswartz and expanded to be a slash command
+This repo was originally forked from https://github.com/tomswartz07/AdventOfCodeLeaderboard and then expanded to be a slash command

 ![Example](AdventBoard.png)